 Who Can Issue an Apostille in California?

-In California, an Apostille can be issued by a Notary Public, an Authorized Agent, or the Consulate General.
+In California, the primary issuing agency authorized to issue apostilles for documents originating in the state is the California Secretary of State.
+While a Notary Public, an Authorized Agent, or the Consulate General may be involved in the authentication process, only the Secretary of State can officially issue apostilles.
 These individuals are authorized to authenticate documents for international use.
 The Apostille certifies the validity of signatures and seals on official paperwork.
 Only documents destined for foreign countries require an Apostille, not those for domestic use.
 Verify your documents meet the necessary criteria before seeking this authentication.

 How Long Does It Take to Get an Apostille in California?

-Getting an Apostille in California typically takes up to 2 weeks for processing.
+Getting an Apostille in California typically takes up to 2 weeks for processing, measured in business days.
+Processing times may vary depending on factors such as the type of document, the submission method, and whether your request is made during peak times.
 Unfortunately, the Secretary of State does not offer expedited services for Apostilles.
 Remember, this processing time does not include the mailing period for document return.
+During peak times, such as holidays or high-demand periods, processing times may be longer.
 For quicker results, consider submitting your request in person.
 Be sure to follow specific instructions and explore available payment options for a smooth Apostille process.

 Where Can I Get Documents Apostilled in Usa?

 If you need to get documents Apostilled in the USA, you have several options available.
-You can utilize mobile services for added convenience, explore online options for a streamlined process, or opt for expedited processing if time is of the essence.
+Requirements for obtaining an apostille may differ depending on the document type—such as birth certificates, diplomas, or affidavits—and the specific requirements of other countries where the documents will be used.
+You can utilize mobile services for added convenience, explore online options for a streamlined process, or opt for if time is of the essence.
 These services cater to different needs, ensuring a smooth and efficient authentication process for your documents destined for international use.